Skinoren UK: Complete Guide to Cream & Gel

 - MHRA.
 SPC: Skinoren 20% cream and 15% gel.
 Bayer. medicines.org.uk/emc

 Medical disclaimer: This article is for informational purposes only and does not constitute medical advice.
-Always consult a qualified healthcare professional.
-Skinoren and Finacea are prescription-only medicines for rosacea in the UK — a clinical consultation is required before they can be dispensed.
+Always consult a qualified healthcare professional for diagnosis and treatment.
+Skinoren and Rozex are prescription-only medicines for rosacea in the UK — a clinical consultation is required before they can be dispensed.
+Completing a consultation does not guarantee treatment will be prescribed.
 In a medical emergency, call 999.